Jade-Someda/Edge-Computing-Final-Project-CS131/README.md

 # Final-Project-Edge-Computing-CS131
 # Developers: Jade Someda and Tanya Carillo

-This final project is an implementation of a Smart Monitoring System for Industrial Sites.\
+This final project is an implementation of a Smart Monitoring System for Industrial Sites.
-In the case a hazard is detected a message will be sent from the Jetson Nano to Gmail, via Cloud Messaging Services.
+In the case a hazard is detected, a message will be sent from the Jetson Nano to Gmail via Cloud Messaging Services.

 ## Architecture & Design/Implementation:
 Jetson Nano Developer\
 Web-Camera\
 Phone (iOS/Android)\
-USB-A to USB-C converter\
+USB-A to USB-C Converter\
 Google Cloud Service (Workspace - Gmail)\
 Messaging Pattern - Event-Driven\
-Communcation Protocal -  Simple Mail Transfer Protocol(SMTP)\
+Communication Protocol - Simple Mail Transfer Protocol (SMTP)\
-Jetson Inference: Detectnet -  AI/Object Detection\
+Jetson Inference: DetectNet - AI/Object Detection\
-SwapSpace - Virtualize memory to have more space to store Ephochs.
+Swap Space - Virtualize memory to have more space to store Epochs.

 ## Training Model:
-Framework: Pytorch\
+Framework: PyTorch\
 Architecture: SSD (Single Shot Detector)\
-Neural Network: Convolutional Neural Network(CNN)\
+Neural Network: Convolutional Neural Network (CNN)\
-Activation Function -  ReLu/ReLu6\
+Activation Function - ReLU/ReLU6\
 Loss Function - SmoothL1/CrossEntropy\
-Backbone: modelsVGG/MobileNet/ SqueezeNet\
+Backbone: VGG/MobileNet/SqueezeNet\
-Optimizer: SGD\
+Optimizer: SGD

 # Resources:
-RoboFlow Universide for our Dataset (Image Format: Pascal VOC XML)
+Roboflow Universe for our Dataset (Image Format: Pascal VOC XML)

 # Challenges
-* 5 year old SSD card lead to significant training-time taking twice as long as anticipated.
+* 5-year-old SD card led to significant training time, taking twice as long as anticipated.
-* We had not trained a model before and had to learn quite a lot, so this slowed our process.
-(Organizing the correct direcories, choosing a good dataset, ensuring 1:1 ratio between XML/JPEG files, etc)
+* We had not trained a model before and had to learn quite a lot, which slowed our process.
+(Organizing the correct directories, choosing a good dataset, ensuring 1:1 ratio between XML/JPEG files, etc.)
 * Time Constraint: Completed this in 3 weeks.
-*  We planned to use Push-Notification/Event-Driven Messaging Pattern with Firebase(HTTPS), but we were unable to generate a token(used to communcate between the cloud and phone), so we switched to SMTP(ie. using gmail as the messaging protocal).
+* We planned to use Push-Notification/Event-Driven Messaging Pattern with Firebase (HTTPS), but we were unable to generate a token (used to communicate between the cloud and phone), so we switched to SMTP (i.e. using Gmail as the messaging protocol).
+* We were running low on RAM and Disk Space.
+Our Disk Space was so low that the Edge Device's ability to keep track of time was off, and our CPU was so overloaded/RAM extremely low that our mouse stopped being able to click icons on the screen.
+We had to delete unnecessary files to resolve the Disk Space issue, and we virtualized RAM memory by using Swap Space to resolve the low RAM.

 # Reflection:
- We succesfully were able to train a model with a dataset of 500+ images, with 40 Ephocs and batch size of 2.
+We successfully were able to train a model with a dataset of 500+ images, with 40 Epochs and a batch size of 2.
 Our Webcamera was our vision system, and the Jetson Nano was able to detect our labels with the training.
-And once a label was detected the codebase, would then trigger to communcate to Google Cloud which would then send a notification/message via Gmail which was viewed via Phone.\
+Once a label was detected, the codebase would trigger communication to Google Cloud, which would then send a notification/message via Gmail, viewed via Phone.\

-For instance: If a worker was detected not wearing a helmet, then a message regarding this hazard was sent.\
+For instance: If a worker was detected not wearing a helmet, a message regarding this hazard was sent.\

-We saw the versatility of this device, since current Safety Survelliance is often reliant upon human error.
-Watchman watching various camera's or up to the sueprvision of upper-management faculty who can only see so much at once.
-Our vision for this project was that multiple Smart Montiers can be placed on site, and be the 'extra-pair' of eyes.
-Once a hazard is dected the manager can simply see the notification and proceed as neccesary.\
+We saw the versatility of this device, since current Safety Surveillance is often reliant upon human error — watchmen watching various cameras, or up to the supervision of upper-management faculty who can only see so much at once.
+Our vision for this project was that multiple Smart Monitors can be placed on site to be the "extra pair" of eyes.
+Once a hazard is detected, the manager can simply see the notification and proceed as necessary.\

-Overall this project intersting and we learned quite a lot about AI/ML training and in working with Edge Devices.
+Overall, this project was interesting and we learned quite a lot about AI/ML training and working with Edge Devices.